jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-08-28-how-to-install-a-tpm-module.md

 To check if you have a compliant motherboard:

-1. Go to your BIOS.
+1. Check your motherboard documentation.
+Look for TPM or Trusted Platform Module
-2. Look for *Secure Boot* and *UEFI* options.
-If you have these, you're good to go
+2. Locate the TPM header on your motherboard and count the pins

-There are many different Discrete TPM pinout standards and you'll need to find the correct one for your motherboard.
-Check your documentation or look for the TPM header on your motherboard and count the pins.
+There are many different Discrete TPM pinout standards and you'll need to find the correct one.
 The common standards are:

 - TPM/FW3.19 (20-1 pins) - TPM 1.2
 - TPM-L R2.0 (20-1 pins) - TPM 2.0